ewsdocker/debian-eclipse-javascript/README.md

 optional step:

-    docker rmi ewsdocker/debian-eclipse-javascript:edge-photon
+    docker rmi ewsdocker/debian-eclipse-javascript:edge

-To create and run the container, run **Eclipse PDT 9.5.10-photon** from the _Programming_ category of any desktop menu, or from the command-line, the following should work:
+To create and run the container, run **Eclipse Photon JavaScript (9.5.10)** from the _Programming_ category of any desktop menu.
+From the command-line, the following should work:

-    ~/.local/bin/debian-eclipse-javascript:9.5.10-photon
+    ~/.local/bin/debian-eclipse-javascript-9.5.10

 ____

 **ewsdocker/debian-eclipse-javascript:edge-oxygen**

-**edge-oxygen** is the development tag for the **9.5.10** release tag.
+**edge-oxygen** is the development tag for the **9.5.10-oxygen** release tag.

     docker pull ewsdocker/debian-eclipse-javascript:edge-oxygen
     docker tag ewsdocker/debian-eclipse-javascript:edge-oxygen ewsdocker/debian-eclipse-javascript:9.5.10-oxygen